 PwC Denmark is a limited partnership company whose ultimate owners are the Danish equity partners.
-The limited partnership company, PricewaterhouseCoopers Statsautoriseret Revisionspartnerselskab (PwC P/S), is owned by its Danish equity partners, partly by the partners' individually owned private limited companies (ApS) and by Strandvejen 44 Finans ApS.
+The limited partnership company, PricewaterhouseCoopers Statsautoriseret Revisionspartnerselskab (PwC P/S), is owned by its Danish equity partners, partly by the partners individually owned private limited companies (ApS) and by Strandvejen 44 Finans ApS.
+Statsautoriseret Revisionsanpartsselskab is owned by the Danish equity partners and partly by Strandvejen 44 Finans ApS.
 Audit, tax and advisory services are provided to our clients through PwC P/S only.
-Above in this section, we have included a chart of the various companies associated with PwC P/S.
+In this section, we have included a chart of the various companies associated with PwC P/S.